jmsmoorehead/music/Connecting-scsynth.md

 Let's summarise that:

 * Internal Server
   - Good - Using the scope to visualise audio and buffers.
 Fast retrieval of audio buffers.
+Super simple to use.
-  - Bad  - Crashes whole JVM when scsynth crashes, doesn't work everywhere.
+  - Bad  - Crashes whole JVM when scsynth crashes, doesn't work everywhere and doesn't allow for multiple clients to connect to the same server (although you can coordinate external systems through Overtone itself)
 * External Server
   - Good - More robust setup.
 Allows for multiple clients to be connected to the same server.
   - Bad  - No scope or fast audio buffer retrieval (although you still can access buffer data much more slowly)

 OK, let's discuss connecting to internal and external servers separately.

+### Connecting to an Internal Server

+This is super easy.
+We simply issue the following statement to our Clojure REPL:

+    user=>(use 'overtone.live)

+Clojure will then diligently fire up an internal server process and connect to it for us.
+When the prompt returns, we're ready to go.

+### Connecting to an External Server

+In order to connect to an external server you need to manually install SuperCollider.
+Head here: http://supercollider.sourceforge.net/ and install a version for your architecture.
+If you're running Linux, make sure that the `scsynth` executable is in your `PATH`.

+Before you connect you need to choose whether you want to boot or connect.

+##Connect to a currently running server

+* make sure your server is running.
+(If you're using the standard SuperCollider distribution this will mean booting the 'localhost' server).
+* find out which port the server is listening on (this is typically `57110` for the SuperCollider localhost server)
+* use `overtone.core` either directly or in your `ns` declaration
+* call `(connect-external-server 57110)` (replacing the port with the specific port you wish to use.)
+* If the server is on a different machine use `(connect-external-server "192.168.1.23" 57110)` substituting the appropriate hostname and port number

+##Explicitly boot a server from within Overtone

+* use `overtone.core` either directly or in your `ns` declaration
+* call `(boot-external-server)`

+Now you can continue to use Overtone as usual - define synths, trigger them, have fun!